-Quit Chasin’ Payments: Resources and Tips to Help You Get Paid on Time
+Quit Chasing Payments: 3 Easy Ways to Get Paid on Time

 1. Send a Freelance Contract to Every Client and Request a Deposit Upfront